 Samantha Weiland grew up in Clearwater, Florida, as an avid horseback rider and a volunteer for various programs working with individuals with special needs.
 Combining these two passions, she attended St. Andrews University in North Carolina and earned a Bachelor of Arts degree in Therapeutic Horsemanship in 2004.
 After graduation, the premier Therapeutic Horseback Riding program, Equest of Dallas, Texas, recruited Samantha as an Advanced Instructor.
 In addition, Samantha served as Head of Area 10 Equestrian Special Olympics.
 A desire to expand her knowledge, skills and effectiveness as an educator, Samantha enrolled in Mary Baldwin College in Virginia.
 In 2010, Samantha earned her Master of Arts in teaching Special Education.
 For the past 6 years Samantha has focused her teaching on students with Autism, Learning Disabilities, ADD/HD, and Anxiety Disorders both in traditional classroom setting and one on one.
 Part of her teaching experience included a year of teaching in Twin Hills, Alaska.
-Samantha is excited to join the SESA team since 2016.
-She continues to enjoy providing creative educational opportunities for students in Alaska.
+Samantha has been part of the SESA team since 2016.
+She continues to enjoy providing creative educational opportunities for all students in Alaska.
 When she is not jet setting across the state, Samantha enjoys hiking, biking, and exploring Alaska!